openmpf/openmpf-components/java/TikaTextDetection/README.md

 For instance, if `MIN_LANGUAGES` is set to 2, the component will always attempt to return the top 2 predicted languages, followed by the next languages if they are also marked as reasonably certain.

-If `MAX_REASONABLE_LANGUAGES` is set to -1 and `MIN_LANGUAGES` is set to 2 (default), the component will always attempt to return the top predicted language and a secondary language, even if they are not set to reasonably confident by Tika.

 Please note that the behavior of `MIN_LANGUAGES` is different depending on the language detector:
 - The Optimaize language detector will often produce the exact number of `MIN_LANGUAGES` requested by a user.
 - The OpenNLP language detector tends to only produce 1 language unless `MIN_LANGUAGES` is set to 2 or greater.
 However, low confidence results are still sometimes thrown out even if the user requested additional language predictions.
 (This indicates that OpenNLP uses a different filtering mechanism which could be investigated further).